 that which can be imagined (1624+) or supposed (1631+).

 However, another adjectival form is reserved for quantities or properties that have no real existence.
-For example, in mathematics, imaginary is used as a descriptor in two ways:
+For example, in mathematics, imaginary is used as a descriptor in two ways to refer to:

 that which passes through a series of points to make a line, circle, etc., which otherwise has no real existence (1541+) and;